 This laser treatment involves your retina surgeon directing the laser through a contact lens or ophthalmoscope that burns the area around the retinal tear.
 The burning results in a scar that welds the retina to the back tissue of the eye.

 During the cryotherapy procedure a retina surgeon uses intense cold to freeze the location of the retinal tear.
-Like the laser photocoagulation procedure, the frozen area leaves a tiny scar the helps to weld the retina to the eye wall.
-The cryotherapy procedure typically causes minimal discomfort that can be alleviated with medication. (little to no discomfort) If the retinal detachment or tear has developed to a critical stage this procedure might not be applicable.
-Make sure to consult your retina specialist regarding the best retina repair options for you.
+Like the laser photocoagulation procedure, the frozen area leaves a tiny scar that helps to weld the retina to the eye wall.
+The cryotherapy procedure typically causes minimal discomfort that can be alleviated with medication.

-The pneumatic retinopexy procedure may be a good option for some patients with minor retinal detachments requiring mininimally invasive techniques.
+The pneumatic retinopexy procedure may be a good option for some patients with minor retinal detachments requiring minimally invasive techniques.
 Pneumatic retinopexy is performed in the office using local anesthesia.
-This procedure might only be appropriate in some cases of retinal detachment but is an option you may want to discuss with your retina specialists (eye doctor).
+This procedure might only be appropriate in some cases of retinal detachment but is an option you may want to discuss with your retina specialists.
 During this process the retina surgeon injects a gas bubble inside the vitreous cavity of the eye.
 This gas bubble will push the detached retina against the back wall of the eye to ultimately seal the retinal tear.
-Patients may be required to maintain a certain head position (to be in certain positions) to aid in the sealing of the retina tear.
+Patients may be required to maintain a certain head position to aid in the sealing of the retina tear.

 If you have been told you have a family history of retinal detachments, or you have diabetes, we encourage regular eye examinations.
 Our Atlanta retina specialists are a progressive group of eye doctors dedicated to treating eye problems associated with the retina.
-If you are seeking experienced Georgia retina doctors please call us today to schedule an eye appointment.
+If you are seeking an experienced retina doctor, please call us today to schedule an eye appointment.
 If you have warning signs of flashes and floaters it is important to immediately schedule a complete eye health examination with one of our Thomas Eye Group retina specialists.
-If a retinal tear is detected early enough it can be treated with a laser to seal the break before too much vitreous gel leaks through the retina.
+If a retinal tear is detected early enough it can be treated with a laser to seal the break before vitreous gel leaks through the retina and loss of vision occurs.

 The available services at Thomas Eye Group range from comprehensive eye exams to specialty services in LASIK, retinal and corneal disorders, glaucoma, and plastic surgery.
 To correct vision problems, our doctors are trained in the most current refractive surgery techniques.
 We also offer contact lenses and glasses to those who prefer a traditional solution.Learn More